armaaniel/steak-and-eggs-spa/README.md

 Login and signup share a single `AuthForm` component that adapts based on the current route.

-Add and Withdraw funds share a single `FundsButton` component that changes based on passed prop.
+Add and Withdraw funds share a single `FundsButton` component that changes based on a passed prop.

 ### Derived Values